dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T248: Efficient resource use can drive forward progress.
+### T248: Efficient resource use can accelerate national progress.

 |Support|
 |---|